Northwest Missouri State University logo

 1905

-Missouri Legislature creates five normal school districts; Maryville wins the bid for the Northwest district.
+Missouri Legislature creates five districts for normal schools; Maryville wins the bid for the Northwest district.

 1906

-Classes begin for the Fifth District Normal School; Horace Mann lab school established.
+Classes begin as the Fifth District Normal School.

 1919

-Renamed Northwest Missouri State Teacher's College and gains ability to grant baccalaureate degrees.
+Renamed Northwest Missouri State Teacher's College, gaining the ability to grant baccalaureate degrees.

 1949